-Deviled Egg Potato Salad with dill and spring onions, a recipe to please a crowd.
-A great choice for a BBQ side, picnic, or any occasion.
+Potato and Egg Salad or Deviled Egg Potato Salad with mustard, cider vinegar, mayo, dill and spring onions, a recipe to please a crowd.
+A great choice for a BBQ side, picnic, or any other occasion.
 Easy to put together, gone from the plate in seconds.

-Now, combine these two superlicious dishes: potatoes and deviled eggs, and you get the salad of all salads: the one and only deviled egg potato salad.
+Now, combine these two superlicious dishes: potatoes and eggs, and you get the salad of all salads: deviled egg potato salad.
 It might sound weird, but wait until you try it!

 Still not sold yet?
 Well, let's just make it even more interesting.
-Cut the amount of mayo by half, add some plain yogurt, a bit of dill and spring onions, and there you have it.
-Forget about store-bought salads drenched in heavy dressing, this homemade salad is the best you can every get.
+You can also cut the amount of mayo by half if you wish by adding some plain yogurt, a bit of dill and spring onions, and there you have it, an even lighter version.

 - leave to cool completely, then peel and chop into chunks

-- add salt and pepper, mustard, mayo and yogurt to the yolks, and mix well to combine
+- add salt and pepper, mustard, cider vinegar, mayo and chopped dill, then mix well

-NOTE! you can use mayo only for the dressing, it's entirely optional to add yogurt.
+NOTE! you can use half mayo and half yogurt for the dressing, it's entirely optional to add yogurt.

 - refrigerate for at least 1 hour before serving

-Another delicious potato salad is my Olivier Salad (Russian Potato Salad).
+Another delicious potato salad is my Russian Potato Salad.
 A bit different than a traditional potato salad, but equally yummy and as easy to make.
 And a big favourite with us too.

-If you’ve liked my DEVILED EGG POTATO SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my POTATO AND EGG SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 2 spring onions

-Place the potatoes in a large pan and cover with plenty of water.
+- Place the potatoes and eggs in a large pan and cover with plenty of cold water.

-Add some salt to the water and boil on a medium to high heat until tender, this might take about 20-30 minutes depending on size of the potatoes.
+- Add some salt to the water and boil on a medium to high heat for 5-6 minutes until the eggs are cooked, then remove them and continue to boil the potatoes until tender - this might take about 30-40 minutes depending on size of the potatoes.

-Chop the whites and add them to the potatoes.
+- Peel and chop the eggs and add them to the potatoes.